Swami Venkatesananda

 We have expanded daily readings beyond the usual books that were published in daily readings format (The Song of God, Insights & Inspirations, etc.) and have added passages from Enlightened Living and Kingly Secret, plus a few others, as well including passages from the Yasodhara Talks.
 In instances where the daily passage is from a talk, we have endeavored to include the audio of the talk from which the passage was taken.
 Swami Venkatesananda’s thought was that these daily readings would supplement daily contemplation, and so, he suggested reading them either before or after sitting meditation each and every day.

-Readings for January 29
+Readings for March 26

 from Bhagavad Gita - Song of God